jmongard/Git.SemVersioning.Gradle/README.md

 ````

 ## `printChangeLog`
-This plugin adds a printChangeLog task, which will format the commit message for the current version
+This plugin adds a printChangeLog task, which will format the commit messages for the current version
 and output them to standard-out.
-To avoid enoding problem in the console the change log can be outputed
+To avoid encoding problems in the console, the change log can be output
-to an UTF-8 encoded file using `--file <filename>` e.g. `./gradlew printChangeLog --file build/changelog.md`
+to a UTF-8 encoded file using `--file <filename>`, e.g. `./gradlew printChangeLog --file build/changelog.md`.

-Note: Use an absolute path for filename as the working directory might not be the one you expect if running
+**Note:** Use an absolute path for the filename as the working directory might not be what you expect when running
-using gradle deamon.

-Note: The `printChangeLog` task is currently only registered on the root project given that the plugin is applied there.
+using the Gradle daemon.
+The `printChangeLog` task is currently only registered on the root project when the plugin is applied there.

 ````shell
 $ gradlew printChangeLog